fractalic-ai/fractalic/fractalic_readme_structured.md

 **How this works:**
 This example shows how Fractalic can connect to an online service (Replicate) to create an image, then use your computer's own tools to download and open it.

 The first `@llm` step is a two-part conversation with the Replicate service.
 First, it asks for the "schema" of the image model.
 Think of this as asking for the instruction manual.
-We use a `jq_filter` to tell Fractalic we only want the important parts of that manual, which saves time and keeps our document from getting cluttered.
 With that information, it then makes a second call to actually generate the bunny image.

 The second `@llm` step switches gears completely.
 It uses the `shell_tool` to run commands directly on your computer.
 It takes the image URL from the first step and uses standard command-line tools like `curl` to download the image and `open` to view it.
 This demonstrates how easily Fractalic can bridge the gap between cloud services and your local machine.

 **What happened here:**
 - **Tool Chaining**: MCP Replicate integration followed by shell commands, demonstrating how different tool types work together
-- **JQ Filtering**: The `jq_filter` parameter shows Fractalic's ability to pre-process API responses to avoid overwhelming context
 - **Cross-Platform Commands**: Shell tools automatically adapt to the OS (macOS `open` command used here)
 - **Structured Output Parsing**: Model schemas are retrieved and used programmatically, showing API-first tool integration
 - **File System Integration**: Generated content flows from cloud APIs to local files seamlessly